 Unlike other performance enhancements, air ride suspensions give you a more comfortable daily ride.
 This makes sense when you think about it, you’re literally swapping out a spring for a bag of air, but it’s still a nice surprise for many.

 Air ride suspensions tend to be lighter than other suspension styles, which is a major benefit when it comes to handling.
 But that’s not the only handling benefit that air ride suspensions offer.
 The adjustability of a bagged suspension means that you have the ability to adjust the stiffness of the bags in an instant, improving your handling.

 Cons of Air Ride Suspensions

-No suspension style is completely without cons, and air ride is no exception that that rule.
-The first con that people think of is the cost.
-Only a very few luxury vehicles are sold with air ride as an option, for everyone else the aftermarket is the only place for an airlift suspension, and they’re sold as kits.
+No suspension style is perfect, and air ride is no exception.
+The first major con for air ride is the cost.
+Only a few luxury vehicles are sold with air ride as an option.
+For everyone else, the aftermarket is the only place for an airlift suspension, and they’re sold as kits.

 Air ride suspensions, unlike other suspension systems that can be piecemealed together, are sold as one unit.
 Though this is better, it does require an initial investment.

 The cost of an air ride suspension is still substantially less than the cost of damaging the undercarriage of your Mustang though and compared to other suspension upgrades, it’s not substantially more expensive once you account for all the necessary parts.